 A key best practice to keep in mind while you select your social media networks is to not divide your social media traffic across multiple accounts.
 For example, we recommend that every school have one main Facebook and one main Instagram.
 We often find that schools may have numerous Twitter accounts for various sports teams.
 As long as these Twitter accounts remain active, it is okay to have multiple.

 Before beginning the execution of a social media plan, it’s a good idea to get expert analysis of your strengths and weaknesses, and your competition.
 This provides you with a sort of social “state of the union,” and is an excellent starting point — especially for schools who are truly planning for the first time.

-At Finalsite, we offer a social media audit to our clients and non-clients to help them make smarter decisions about their social media goals and plans.
+At Finalsite, we offer an audit to our clients and non-clients to help them make smarter decisions about their website, social media goals, and plans.
 "The audit showed us a number of things we are doing well and shined a light on several opportunities for growth,” said Becky Marsh of Whitfield School.
 “More importantly, once the audit was complete the folks at Finalsite helped me develop an affordable and measurable strategy to address the opportunities for growth.
 When I presented our marketing and advertising strategy at a board meeting earlier this fall, our trustees and head of school responded with enthusiasm at the data-based decisions we are making as a result of the audit."

 Personal expectations and teamwide expectations are necessary.
 These expectations include post frequency, ad budget, hours dedicated, hashtags, and listing who is involved.